SW8-Mobility/Speed-Limit-Floating-Car-Data/README.md

 2. Insert your API key from https://fcd-share.civil.aau.dk/ into `FCD_API_KEY`
 3. Run `docker compose up -d` in this directory

-You can now use the terminal feature within docker desktop or use the command `docker exec -ti python-docker-python-1 python /scripts/api-script.py`
+You can now use the terminal feature within docker desktop or use the command `docker compose exec -ti python python /scripts/api-script.py`

 Any changes you make to `./scripts/api-script.py` will be reflected into the container instantly.